-Schools are also asked to follow the new DfE filtering and monitoring standards, which require them to:
+LCS is following the new DfE filtering and monitoring standards, which requires us to:

-- -identify and assign roles and responsibilities to manage filtering and monitoring systems - -review filtering and monitoring provision at least annually - -block harmful and inappropriate content without unreasonably impacting teaching and learning - -have effective monitoring strategies in place that meet their safeguarding needs
+-identify and assign roles and responsibilities to manage filtering and monitoring systems

-As schools get to grips with these new standards, the challenge for DSLs and SLT is to better understand, review and drive the rationale behind decisions in this area.
-Tech teams and safeguarding teams will need to work much more closely together for this to be possible and technicians will be charged to carry out regular checks and feed back to DSL teams.
+-review filtering and monitoring provision at least annually

+-block harmful and inappropriate content without unreasonably impacting teaching and learning

+-have effective monitoring strategies in place that meet their safeguarding needs

-ALL STAFF need to be aware of the changes and renewed emphasis and play their part in feeding back about areas of concern, potential for students to bypass systems and any potential overblocking.
+ALL STAFF need to play their part in feeding back about areas of concern, potential for students to bypass systems and any potential overblocking.
 They can submit concerns at any point via email to the DSL.